On this page, you will find a list of World’s Top Wine Competitions.

 Sommeliers Choice Awards provides provide on-premise buyers and sommeliers a valuable benchmark for understanding which wines would make a compelling addition to a wine list.
-The judging panel of Sommeliers Choice Awards consists of entirely of top sommeliers, on-premise wine buyers and wine directors at U.S. restaurants, bars, pubs, and clubs.
+The judging panel of Sommeliers Choice Awards consists entirely of top sommeliers, on-premise wine buyers, and wine directors at U.S. restaurants, bars, pubs, and clubs.
 Medals will be awarded to those wines that meet very specific judging criteria, with a goal of identifying wines that should become additions to restaurant wine lists.
-Highest marks will be awarded to wines that provide value for money at their respective price points.
+The highest marks will be awarded to wines that provide value for money at their respective price points.
 Judges know the trade prices of each wine as they are judging each flight.
 The number one question that sommeliers will be attempting to answer as they judge wines is: “Would we stock this?”
-If you are looking to sell more of your wines to the on-premise establishments such as restaurants, hotels, pubs, and bars, then ther eis no better place than the Sommeliers Choice Awards.
+If you are looking to sell more of your wines to on-premise establishments such as restaurants, hotels, pubs, and bars, then there is no better place than the Sommeliers Choice Awards.

 London Wine Competition

-The London Wine Competition in an annual international wine competition that rates, reviews and rewards wines based on three important criteria: quality, value for money, and packaging.
+The London Wine Competition is an annual international wine competition that rates, reviews, and rewards wines based on three important criteria: quality, value for money, and packaging.
 It is the world’s most relevant and unique wine competition.
 The competition is judged by a leading panel of top-level wine buyers with current direct commercial buying responsibility.
-The list of judges is drawn from leading retail chains, wholesalers, distributors and on-trade groups across a variety of channels and disciplines including multiple retailing, convenience stores, cash and carries, specialist retailers, casual and fine dining, hospitality and the travel industry.
+The list of judges is drawn from leading retail chains, wholesalers, distributors, and on-trade groups across a variety of channels and disciplines including multiple retailing, convenience stores, cash and carries, specialist retailers, casual and fine dining, hospitality, and the travel industry.
 Hence the competition singles out and shines the spotlight on those wine brands that consumers really want to buy and have a clear market value for trade buyers.
-2019 entries for London Wine Competition is now open.
 You can visit their website http://londonwinecompetition.com/en/ to know more.

 USA Wine Ratings